Yuhala/stem-bootcamp/weather-station/README.md

 - One buzzer pin to pin 7 of Arduino; the other pin on ground of Arduino.

 ## Arduino program
+- After building the circuit, open the Arduino program.
+- Explain the code to the students and answer any questions.
-- After building the circuit, open the Arduino program and compile.
-Make sure there are no compilation errors.
+- Compile the program and make sure there are no compilation errors.
 A successful compilation prints `Done compiling` in the IDE terminal.
 - Connect the Arduino Uno to a laptop USB port using the USB cable.
 - Upload the program to the Arduino Uno.
 Make sure the upload is successful.
 A successful upload prints the message `Done uploading` in the IDE terminal.
 - You can observe on the LCD screen the atmospheric humidity and temperature.